 The foldable travel pelvic cushion and the deluxe foldable travel pelvic cushion are specifically designed to take the pressure off your pelvic floor region, helping you sit a little more comfortably.
 And it’s discreet and foldable, so you can take it with you wherever you go.

 To fully regain control of your pelvic health you need to have the awareness and ability to both contract and relax your pelvic floor.
-The Elvie kegel trainer gives you feedback while you work so you can be certain you are training your pelvic floor the correct way.
+There are a variety of ways you can use Kegel exercises to help strengthen your pelvic floor and give you back flexibility and freedom.